-Rich earned a B.S. degree from Bentley University and an MBA degree from Babson College’s F.W.
+Rich received a bachelor’s degree in Finance from Bentley University and an MBA from Babson College’s F.W.
 Olin Graduate School of Business.

 Andy F. Bessette is executive vice president and chief administrative officer of The Travelers Companies, Inc. He has responsibility for the functions of corporate real estate, administrative services, community affairs, aviation, internal investigations, event management, business continuity, and sports sponsorships including the company's official marketing partnership with the PGA TOUR and title sponsorship of the Travelers Championship.
 He also serves on the board of the Greater Hartford Community Foundation.

 A member of the 1980 United States Olympic Team, Mr. Bessette holds a bachelor's degree from the University of Connecticut and a master's degree from the University of Rhode Island.